Anwan Glover: Personal life

-Glover reportedly (in 2016) had six children, "Kavon, Genesis, Chynna, Talaya, Jajuan and Jadai who is his stepchild," and a wife whose name he had not made public.
+Glover reportedly (in 2016) had six children, and a wife whose name he had not made public.

 On August 26, 2007, Glover's brother Tayon was shot to death in Columbia Heights.
 Glover addressed the press, along with D.C. mayor Adrian Fenty, saying that "we're tired of seeing the yellow [police] tape" and calling for an end to revenge shootings.
 He also stated that he has been shot 13 times.

 On August 3, 2014, Glover was beaten and stabbed at a nightclub in downtown Washington, D.C.
 The injuries were non-life-threatening.

 In August 2022, Glover's 29-year-old son Kavon Glover was killed in a shooting in Upper Marlboro, Maryland.

 Awards and recognition

 Glover received an NAACP Youth Leadership Award in 2004.
-He received the key to the city for Washington, D.C. on November 20, 2007, which was proclaimed Anwan Glover Day.
+He received the key to the city for Washington, D.C., on November 20, 2007, which was proclaimed Anwan Glover Day.
 He was recognized by a "DMV Honors Anwan Glover" event at Washington's Howard Theatre on January 18, 2014.
 He has been named an outstanding spokesman to youth for HIV/AIDS awareness.